translate/pootle/docs/server/commands.rst

 It also discovers new units, files and translation projects that were added on disk:

-- Projects that exist is the DB but ceased to exist on disk will be **disabled** (not deleted).
-If a project is recovered on disk it can be enabled via admin UI only.
+- Projects that exist in the DB but ceased to exist on disk will be **disabled** (not deleted).
+If a project is recovered on disk it can be enabled via the admin UI only.

 - Translation projects that exist in the DB but ceased to exist on disk will be **disabled** (not deleted).